What is Inheritance Tax?

 If these conditions are not followed through with, then it will count as a ‘gift with reservation’, a gift you still benefit from, and the property will be added to the value of your estate when you die.

 If you die within seven years of giving away all or part of your property, then your home will be treated as a gift, and the government’s 7-year rule will apply.
-The amount of tax that is due after your death depends on when you gave the gift.
-Gifts that are given in the three years before your death are taxed at 40%, any gifts given after this are taxed on the ‘taper relief’ scale.
+The amount of tax due after your death depends on when you made the gift.
+Gifts that are given in the three years before your death are taxed at 40%; any gifts given after this are taxed on the ‘taper relief’ scale.

 Rate of tax and the years between gift and death: